 In both cases, they prefer to travel in highly coordinated flocks which can take off, land, and perform aerial maneuvers in almost perfect harmony.

-When left to their own, these starlings are capable of forming roots with as many as 1.5 million birds.
-The males build nests in almost any suitable cavity, decorating them with flowers and greenery to show a female they’re available.
+When left to their own, starlings are capable of forming roosts with as many as 1.5 million birds.
+The males build nests in almost any suitable cavity.
+These are adorned with flowers and greenery to show a female they’re available.

 Once a female accepts the male as a mate, she removes the decorations to signify “this nest is taken”.
 They will then continue to build up the nest after mating.
 The male will tend to sing merrily during this entire period.